How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

 Letting your pet with separation anxiety meet the house sitters ahead of time can help you feel at ease while you’re gone.
 Meet and Greets are a great way to evaluate whether your pet gets along with the sitter and see how experienced the sitter is with pets.

 Get to know their personality and how they operate.
 Furthermore, see how they approach your pet and play with them.
-Avoid sitters who tend to be overaggressive, but also stay away from sitters who seem shy or uncomfortable around pets.
+Avoid overaggressive sitters, but stay away from sitters who seem shy or uncomfortable around pets.

 Tips on Interviewing

-As a pet owner, it’s our worst fear to have a bad sitter take care of our fur baby.
+As pet owners, we fear having a bad sitter take care of our fur baby.

-We want to find the right care take who will keep your pets safe and spend quality time with them.
+We want to find the proper care take who will keep your pets safe and spend quality time with them.
 Here are tips for the interview process.

 1. Ask questions to determine whether they are the right fit.
 For example, you may ask: